arnav2k4/Krishi-AI/README.md

 # Krishi-AI

+IMPORTANT: Make sure your have run the server.js file before opening the site

 Krishi AI is an intelligent farming assistant that leverages Machine Learning and Web Technologies to help farmers detect crop diseases and get recommendations for crop rotation.

 Key Features